Recon

 Grow your professional sphere and build impactful relationships.

-SBDN President Jay Ungos and SBDN Chairman Tam Nguyen open the event with welcoming remarks about what's in store for the event.
+SBDN President Jay Ungos will open the event with welcoming remarks about what's in store for the event, followed by the Pledge of Allegiance led by Bobby MacDonald and a performance of the National Anthem by Alexis Lopez.

 City of Irvine Welcome Remarks